 Koyfin offers advanced charting functionality to visualize financial trends.
 The Historical Graph (G) chart is the most flexible way to create a chart on Koyfin.
-You can graph any financial series on Koyfin, create chart templates, export the chart or download the data.
+You can graph any financial series on Koyfin, create chart templates, export the chart or view data as a table.
 The chart function has several components.

 - The Series Manager allows you to add/delete data series for a ticker, or add additional tickers to the chart.
 Examples of data series are price, moving average, P/E or 300 other fundamental series on Koyfin.
 The Series Manager also allows you to format a series like changing the line color.
 Or change the series calculation such as specifying a 150-day window for moving average or changing the correlation window.